LIFEHUBBER

 What appears notable

-Based on the repository, readers may want to notice the multi-agent analysis pipeline, interactive dashboard, structural and domain graph views, fuzzy and semantic search, guided tours, diff impact command, knowledge-base graph command, auto-update option, and broad coding-tool install support.
+The repository is useful for checking the multi-agent analysis pipeline, interactive dashboard, structural and domain graph views, fuzzy and semantic search, guided tours, diff impact command, knowledge-base graph command, auto-update option, and broad coding-tool install support.

 Before using